 With years of experience in supporting installations from a single pair right up to the largest frames we have the equipment and know-how to pin point and resolve any fault on your telecom lines whether your fault is internal or external.

-We have repaired countless damaged telephone lines and general faults over the years from golf clubs digging up their own multicore telephone cable to the many buildings around Dublin city who have issues with dampness in the basement that has caused corrosion and in turn created all types of faults and problems from noise on the line to a slow or total loss of internet connection.
+We have repaired countless damaged telephone lines and general faults over the years from golf clubs digging up their own multicore telephone cable to the many buildings around Dublin city who have issues with damp or corrosion that has caused all types of faults and problems from noise on the line to a slow internet connection.
 The most common fault we are called to is when construction workers have cut the wrong cable during building works.

 New Buildings We offer a full frame to panel installation including multi-core frame to frame and frame to voice panel using all the correct colour coding, materials and equipment.